AbhimanyuAjudiya/globtera/README.md

     *   A wallet address will be automatically generated using the Stellar SDK and stored in the database.
 2.  **Login**:

-    *   Users and organizations can log in using their email and password to receive a JWT token for authentication.
+    *   Users and organizations can login using their email and password to receive a JWT token for authentication.

 ### Making Donations